Coconut Balls

 I didn’t think so.

-I might hide the next batch though.
-I hope he doesn’t read this post…
+I might hide the next batch, though.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.